Imaging and Nuclear Medicine Support Services

 The directorate's Nuclear Medicine service provides a state of the art radiopharmacy, with facilities which can support the use of novel and unlicensed radionuclides, for both diagnosis and therapy.
 It also houses a facility for non-imaging investigations (e.g. Glomerular Filtration Rate, GFR) with sample counting, radiochromatography and associated lab equipment.

 A recent addition has been the establishment of a 3D digital imaging laboratory, which provides post-processing support for imaging investigations, enabling image analysis to be undertaken in a quality-controlled environment.
-The 3D lab provides support for researchers wishing to undertake novel or non-standard image processing and works collaboratively with companies to provide technology assessment, independent verification of clinical software and beta-trialling of new software releases.
+The 3D lab provides support for researchers wishing to undertake novel or non-standard image processing and works collaboratively with companies to provide technology assessment, independent verification of clinical software and beta-testing of new software releases.
+The 3D Lab also provides a 3D Printing service and can produce virtual and printed anatomical models.

 The directorate offers a comprehensive imaging service with full range of imaging modalities: